microsoft/vscode-docs/docs/getstarted/settings.md

   // Enable/disable navigation breadcrumbs
   "breadcrumbs.enabled": false,

-  // Controls if and how file paths are shown in the breadcrumbs view.
+  // Controls whether and how file paths are shown in the breadcrumbs view.
   //  - on: Show the file path in the breadcrumbs view.
   //  - off: Do not show the file path in the breadcrumbs view.
   //  - last: Only show the last element of the file path in the breadcrumbs view.
   "breadcrumbs.filePath": "on",

-  // Controls if and how symbols are shown in the breadcrumbs view.
+  // Controls whether and how symbols are shown in the breadcrumbs view.
   //  - on: Show all symbols in the breadcrumbs view.
   //  - off: Do not show symbols in the breadcrumbs view.
   //  - last: Only show the current symbol in the breadcrumbs view.